amlanacharya/Agent/module3/exercises/README.md

-# Module 3: Exercise Solutions 🧪
+# 🧪 Module 3: Exercise Solutions

+## 📚 Overview

 This directory contains solutions for the exercises in Module 3: Data Validation & Structured Outputs with Pydantic.
+These exercises are designed to reinforce the concepts covered in the lessons and provide hands-on practice with implementing data validation and structured output parsing.

 ## 📁 Directory Structure